S&P 500 Draws Closer to January Record

-The S&P 500 rose to a fresh intraday high Tuesday, drawing closer to snapping what has been the index's longest stretch without a closing record in two years.
+The S&P 500 rose on Tuesday, stopping just short of ending its longest stretch without a closing record in two years.

-Yet the gains have been modest, and new highs elusive: the S&P 500 briefly topped its Jan.
-26 closing record Tuesday before edging just below the level again.
-Earlier in the month, the index had gotten within 0.5% of the January record before withdrawing again.
+Yet the gains have been modest and new highs elusive: The S&P 500 briefly topped its Jan.
+26 closing record during intraday trading in the latest session but closed below the level.
+Earlier in the month, the index got within 0.5% of the January record before withdrawing again.

 If the S&P 500 closes above the level, it will have cleared what some investors say has been a black mark for the stock market -- reassuring those who have worried that a monthslong stretch without a new high pointed to broader weakness in the market.